IBM-Cloud/docs/services/IoT/reference/security/set_up_policies.md

 4. In the **Add to Whitelist** window, click **Save**.
 5. Review the list of allowed devices.
 Any devices that are a part of the list, based on IP address, CIDR, or country, are  able to connect to the {{site.data.keyword.iot_short_notm}} server.
 6. Click **Save**.
+7. Enable the whitelist.
+If you had a blacklist enabled, it becomes disabled.